 More often than you would imagine, a whole group of unhealthy foods is hiding around your kitchen, disguised as neutral or even healthy food options.
-Read the following article and find out why you should avoid some of the most popular household products at all costs!
+Read the following article and find out why some of the most popular household products are actually unhealthy foods you should avoid at all costs!

 It really isn’t breaking news.
 Chips are high in unhealthy fats and empty calories.
 They have almost no nutritional values that are beneficial for your organism, and their consumption is really difficult to manage (surely you’ve noticed that already!).
 Just for the record: 2 servings of potato chips = 20 grams of fat.

 Coffee creamer is a perfect example of the foods you consume in such small doses that you don’t even notice them as containers of any kind of nutrient profile.
 But coffee creamer has its share of sugars, additives and fat, and if you drink a lot of coffee daily, it will cause calorie intake numbers to go up.
 Try replacing it with a healthier alternative like almond milk, or give black coffee a try and eliminate coffee creamer from your diet altogether.

 Packed cookies, even the little single-serving packages, are almost always full of added sugar, sometimes even containing up to a quarter of the daily amount recommended by the USDA (which is 40 grams, by the way).

 4. Energy Drinks

 Here’s another no-brainer.
 The marketing of energy drinks as revitalizing, hydrating energy-boosters full of nourishing vitamins is one of the greatest ironies in the food business today, since they actually contain an incredible amount of sugar and are not healthy for your organism on so many levels.
 If you desperately need an energy boost, opt for a more natural variant like iced green tea.